 The human body comes into contact with countless chemicals and drugs during the course of a lifetime.
-This degree program on the West campus exploring how these foreign materials react with our bodies has been an intense and enduring venture that has yielded astounding breakthroughs and contributions to the medical community.
+This degree program on the West campus exploring how these foreign materials react with our bodies has been an intense and enduring venture, one that has yielded astounding breakthroughs and contributions to the medical community.

 Students in the BS program in pharmacology and toxicology study how foreign materials react with human bodies.
 To have a thorough understanding of the interactions of chemicals in the biological system, students in the program study both biology and chemistry, and become familiar with chemical interactions at physiological, molecular and cellular levels.

 With a heavy focus on experiential learning within the laboratory, graduates of the pharmacology and toxicology degree program are better prepared to obtain careers ranging from clinical research coordinators to veterinarians to even governmental roles.